When looking for burial insurance with angina, it can be difficult to find the right carrier.

 Immediate Coverage with Lowest Prices: For many companies, you would qualify for a plan with low prices and no waiting period if your chest pain and treatments were over 24 months from the date of application.

-Immediate Coverage with Higher Prices: This is commonly the case if you have had your last chest pain and treatment within the 12-24 month window.
+Immediate Coverage with Higher Prices: This is commonly the case if you have had your last chest pain and treatment within 12-24 months.

 Waiting Period with Highest Prices: This is another possibility depending on the company and your diagnosis timeline.
 This is typical of modified plans and guaranteed issue plans.
 We rarely recommend getting a modified plan because most guaranteed issue plans are going to be less expensive.